AmartC/CitationNetwork/README.md

 In this case, the alignment of beginning with 0 or 1 as the node does not matter as the program takes in the appropriate encoding and will parse from there.
 In addition, the program uses two text files.
-TitleAbstract.txt and PaperDegree.txt PaperDegree.txt contains the degree of each paper that is part of the query.
+TitleAbstract1.txt and PaperDegree1.txt PaperDegree.txt contains the degree of each paper that is part of the query.
 TitleAbstract.txt is a pairing of the id of each paper and the value is the title and the abstract of the paper combined as a long string.

-The program TitleHash.py is used to create this TitleAbstract.txt.
+The program TitleHash.py is used to create this TitleAbstract1.txt.

-21. python TitleHash.py allPapers.txt [EncodedMcode.txt] [TitleAbstract.txt]
+21. python TitleHash.py allPapers.txt [EncodedMcode1.txt] [TitleAbstract1.txt]

 We also need to compute the degree of all papers that are part of the program.
 A short Python script can be written that computes this from the adjacency matrix.